alxhill/kutt-out-gallery/README.md

 * Add WAY better handling of the initial setup phase - at the very least when there's no galleries, better when there's no database
 * Add the final two static pages *in progress*
 * Remove all hardcoded /gallery/ links in place of dynamically generated ones, in both PHP and JS.
-* Add in a way to upload custom thumbnails.
 * Add a way to have separators between galleries.
-* Remove all hardcoded /gallery/ links in place of dynamically generated ones.